- Last Updated

 “In 1997 the South African government introduced an amendment to their Health Professions Act, which stated that “hypnosis and hypnotherapy” could only be offered by a licensed psychologist or mental health practitioner, effectively making the practice of hypnotherapy illegal without these professional qualifications.

 Yet in South Africa, as in many countries, there are still many people practising as hypnotherapists, trained to a high level in the skills and techniques of hypnotherapy, but who do not have these ‘official’ qualifications.
 Likewise, there are many hypnosis training schools offering courses run by trainers who are not themselves registered psychologists or mental health workers.

 These schools and their practitioners are having to be artfully vague in their marketing so as to avoid the word “hypnotherapist”, because, the term implies that the practitioner uses therapy.
 The word “hypnosis” doesn’t seem to be such a problem however.”

 Other Resources regarding Hypnosis and the Law

 Hypnosis in the Courts – by Michael Heap (from The Oxford Handbook of Hypnosis)

-Detailed and rigorous chapter from a major textbook.
+A detailed and rigorous chapter on hypnosis in the courts from a major textbook.
 The main purpose of the article is “to understand the nature of hypnosis from a rational, scientific perspective and how this can inform the answers to questions that lawyers and the police ask about hypnosis.”